 Design education can be obtained at the Estonian Academy of the Arts, master’s level programmes are available at the Tallinn Technical University (design and product development), and at the University of Tartu Pärnu College (service design and management).
 Applied higher education can be obtained at the Tartu Art College, the Estonian Entrepreneurship University of Applied Sciences, the Tallinn University Haapsalu College, and EuroAcademy.
 Vocational education is available at the Kuressaare Regional Training Centre and the Tartu Art School.

-Around 600 people are employed in ca 500 companies that operate in the field of design.
+More than 1000 people are employed in ca 700 companies that operate in the field of design.

-The largest financer in the field of design is Enterprise Estonia, some grants have been awarded by Cultural Endowment of Estonia as well.
-The Ministry of Culture supports designers in their creative work through the Estonian Association of Designers and a non-profit organisation MTÜ Eesti Disainikeskus (Estonian Design Centre).
+The largest financer in the field of design is Enterprise Estonia, in addition to some grants awarded by Cultural Endowment of Estonia.
+The Ministry of Culture supports designers in their creative work through the Estonian Association of Designers, Estonian Graphic Designers' Association and a non-profit organisation Eesti Disainikeskus (Estonian Design Centre).

 Design plays an important role in creative industries, which has also been funded since 2007 from the European Union structural funds.
 A creative industries measure developed by the Ministry of Culture and implemented by Enterprise Estonia aims at fulfilling the objectives of the “Estonian Entrepreneurship Growth Strategy 2014-2020”.